aws-samples/eks-workshop/content/beginner/180_fargate/prerequisites.md

-  echo "You can continue this lab." else echo -e "\033[0;31mAWS Fargate with Amazon EKS is not yet available in your Region." echo "Deploy your cluster in one of the Regions mentionned above" fi
+  echo "You can continue this lab." else echo -e "\033[0;31mAWS Fargate with Amazon EKS is not yet available in your Region." echo "Deploy your cluster in one of the Regions mentioned above" fi
 ```